ABSanthosh/SWENG-837-Course-Project/Readme.md

   - Primary Keys (PK): Unique identifiers for each entity (e.g., `userId`, `articleId`).
   - Foreign Keys (FK): Link entities, such as `userId` in `Preference` or `rssFeedId` in `Article`.

-#### Purpose and Insights

-This Domain Model provides a technology-agnostic view of Barn’s core concepts, focusing on the problem domain of news aggregation and personalization.
-It’s a blueprint for understanding how users, preferences, articles, and feedback interrelate, making it easy for stakeholders like business analysts to grasp the system’s essence.
-For developers, it lays the groundwork for the Class Diagram by defining the key entities and relationships that will be implemented.

 ## UML Class Diagram

-The UML Class Diagram for Barn (Better Alternative to RSS News) translates the conceptual Domain Model into a detailed, implementation-ready set of classes, including attributes, methods, and relationships that reflect the system's functionality.
+This UML Class Diagram for Barn translates the conceptual Domain Model into a detailed, implementation-ready set of classes, including attributes, methods, and relationships that reflect the system's functionality.
 This diagram bridges the gap between the problem domain and the technical design, providing a blueprint for developers to build the application using Object-Oriented principles.
-Below is the PlantUML code for the Class Diagram, followed by a detailed explanation.
+Below is the PlantUML for the Class Diagram, followed by a detailed explanation.

 ![ClassDiagram](ClassDiagram.png)